Butler vs. Buffalo College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Butler Performance Insights

-- The Bulldogs average 83.4 points per game (40th in college basketball) while giving up 69.0 per outing (142nd in college basketball).
-They have a +115 scoring differential overall and outscore opponents by 14.4 points per game.
+- The Bulldogs are outscoring opponents by 14.4 points per game with a +115 scoring differential overall.
+They put up 83.4 points per game (40th in college basketball) and give up 69 per outing (142nd in college basketball).

-- Butler wins the rebound battle by 1.8 boards on average.
-It collects 34.8 rebounds per game, which ranks 117th in college basketball, while its opponents grab 33.0 per contest.
+- Butler grabs 34.8 rebounds per game (117th in college basketball) while conceding 33 per contest to its opponents.
+It outrebounds opponents by 1.8 boards per game.

-- Butler knocks down 8.4 three-pointers per game (97th in college basketball) compared to its opponents' 7.4.
+- Butler connects on 8.4 three-pointers per game (97th in college basketball) compared to its opponents' 7.4.
 It shoots 35.1% from deep while its opponents hit 29.8% from long range.

 Buffalo Performance Insights

-- The Bulls' -111 scoring differential (being outscored by 13.8 points per game) is a result of putting up 69.3 points per game (283rd in college basketball) while allowing 83.1 per outing (350th in college basketball).
+- The Bulls put up 69.3 points per game (283rd in college basketball) while giving up 83.1 per outing (350th in college basketball).
+They have a -111 scoring differential and have been outscored by 13.8 points per game.

-- Buffalo wins the rebound battle by an average of 2.3 boards.
-It grabs 31.9 rebounds per game (240th in college basketball) compared to its opponents' 29.6.
+- Buffalo wins the rebound battle by 2.3 boards on average.
+It collects 31.9 rebounds per game, 240th in college basketball, while its opponents grab 29.6.

-- Buffalo hits 3.4 fewer threes per contest than the opposition, 6.4 (266th in college basketball) compared to its opponents' 9.8.
+- Buffalo knocks down 3.4 fewer threes per contest than the opposition, 6.4 (266th in college basketball) compared to its opponents' 9.8.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.